kjgarza/oxypogon/outputs/workout_explanation.md

-# CrossFit MINS Workout - 2025-10-20
+# CrossFit MINS Workout - 2025-10-22

 ## CrossFit MINS Workout

 ### Workout
-<p class="mb-2">WOD:</p><br><p class="mb-2">**Date:** 18.10.2025</p><br><p class="mb-2">**Format:** Team Workout (In Teams of 2)</p><br><p class="mb-2">**For Time:**</p><li class="ml-4">80 Handstand Push-Ups (HSPU)</li><li class="ml-4">120 Thrusters</li><li class="ml-4">160 Knees-to-Elbows</li><li class="ml-4">200 Box Step-Ups (24"/20")</li><br><p class="mb-2">**Weight Options:**</p><li class="ml-4">Sweat: 30/20 kg; Knee to Hips</li><li class="ml-4">Train: 37.5/27.5 kg; Knee to Chest</li><li class="ml-4">Compete: 45/35 kg</li>
+<p class="mb-2">**WOD: 22.10.2025**</p><br><li class="ml-4">**Upper Body Push**</li><p class="mb-2">Every 2 min x 5</p><li class="ml-4">Beginner: 10-15 sec Ring/Box Support + 8 Bench Dips</li><li class="ml-4">Intermediate: 2-5 Strict Ring Dips</li><li class="ml-4">Advanced: 5 Weighted Ring Dips OR 1 RMU + 3 Ring Dips</li><br><li class="ml-4">**Conditioning**</li><p class="mb-2">8 x 1:00 On / 1:00 Off</p><li class="ml-4">12 unbroken Push Press</li><li class="ml-4">6 Box Jumps (30/24)</li><li class="ml-4">Max Bike ME</li><br><p class="mb-2">**Sweat:** 20/10</p><p class="mb-2">**Train:** 30/20</p><p class="mb-2">**Compete:** 40/30</p>

 ### Expert Explanation
-## Workout Overview

-Hey team!
-Today’s WOD is a team workout designed to challenge your strength, endurance, and teamwork.
-We’ll be tackling a series of movements that will test your upper body strength, core stability, and leg endurance.
-The goal is to complete the following for time:

-- **80 Handstand Push-Ups (HSPU)**
-- **120 Thrusters**
-- **160 Knees-to-Elbows**
-- **200 Box Step-Ups (24"/20")**

-This workout is structured to push your limits while working together with a partner.
-Remember, communication and pacing are key!

----

-## Step-by-Step Breakdown

-### 1. Handstand Push-Ups (HSPU)

-#### Technique Steps:
-- Start in a handstand position against a wall, with your hands shoulder-width apart.
-- Lower your head towards the ground by bending your elbows, keeping them close to your body.
-- Press back up to the starting position, engaging your shoulders and core throughout.

-#### Form Tips:
-- Keep your body straight and avoid arching your back.
-- Focus on a controlled descent and a powerful push back up.
-- Use a spotter if needed for safety and support.

-#### Scaling/Modifications:
-- If you’re new to HSPUs, try doing them on an elevated surface like a box or with your feet on the ground (pike push-ups).
-- You can also perform strict shoulder presses with a barbell or dumbbells if HSPUs are too challenging.

----

-### 2. Thrusters

-#### Technique Steps:
-- Start with the barbell resting on your shoulders, feet shoulder-width apart.
-- Squat down, keeping your chest up and weight in your heels.
-- As you stand up, press the barbell overhead in one fluid motion.

-#### Form Tips:
-- Keep your elbows high and your core tight throughout the movement.
-- Make sure to fully extend your arms overhead at the top of the movement.
-- Avoid leaning back; your body should be in a straight line from your heels to your hands.

-#### Scaling/Modifications:
+# Workout Overview

+Hey everyone!
+Today’s WOD is a fantastic blend of upper body strength and conditioning.
+We’ll kick things off with a focused upper body push segment, where we’ll work on our pressing strength and stability.
+Then, we’ll dive into a conditioning piece that will really get your heart pumping and test your endurance.
+The goal here is to build strength while also improving your cardiovascular fitness.
+Let’s break it down!

+## Upper Body Push

+### Every 2 min x 5

+This segment is all about building upper body strength and stability.
+We have different options based on your experience level, so everyone can find a challenge that suits them!

+#### Beginner: 10-15 sec Ring/Box Support + 8 Bench Dips

+- **Technique Steps:**
+    1. **Ring/Box Support:** Start by either holding onto rings or placing your hands on a box.
+Engage your core and keep your body straight.
+Hold for 10-15 seconds.
+    2. **Bench Dips:** Sit on the edge of a bench, hands next to your hips.
+Lower your body by bending your elbows, keeping them close to your sides, then push back up.

+- **Form Tips:**
+    - For the support, keep your shoulders down and away from your ears.
+    - During dips, avoid flaring your elbows out; keep them tucked in.

+- **Scaling/Modifications:**
+    - If you’re struggling with the support, you can do a wall support instead.
+    - For dips, you can bend your knees to make it easier or elevate your feet for more challenge.

+#### Intermediate: 2-5 Strict Ring Dips

+- **Technique Steps:**
+    1. Grab the rings and jump up to a support position.
+    2. Lower yourself down by bending your elbows, keeping your body straight.
+    3. Push back up to the starting position.

+- **Form Tips:**
+    - Keep your body as vertical as possible.
+    - Engage your lats to help control the movement.

+- **Scaling/Modifications:**
+    - If strict ring dips are too challenging, you can perform them on a box or use a band for assistance.

+#### Advanced: 5 Weighted Ring Dips OR 1 RMU + 3 Ring Dips

+- **Technique Steps:**
+    1. For weighted dips, add a weight belt or hold a dumbbell between your feet.
+    2. For the RMU (Ring Muscle Up), start in a support position, transition through the dip, and finish in a pull-up position.

+- **Form Tips:**
+    - Maintain a strong core throughout the movement.
+    - For muscle-ups, focus on the transition; it’s all about timing and technique.

+- **Scaling/Modifications:**
+    - If weighted dips are too much, stick to bodyweight dips.
+    - For muscle-ups, practice with bands or do strict pull-ups and dips separately.

+## Conditioning

+### 8 x 1:00 On / 1:00 Off

+This part of the workout is designed to push your limits with a mix of strength and cardio.
+You’ll be working for one minute, then resting for one minute.
+Let’s break down each movement!

+#### 12 Unbroken Push Press

+- **Technique Steps:**
+    1. Stand with your feet shoulder-width apart, barbell resting on your shoulders.
+    2. Dip slightly by bending your knees, then drive through your legs and press the bar overhead in one fluid motion.
+    3. Lock out your arms at the top and bring the bar back to your shoulders.

+- **Form Tips:**
+    - Keep your core tight and avoid leaning back.
+    - Use your legs to help drive the bar up.

+- **Scaling/Modifications:**
     - Use a lighter barbell or dumbbells if needed.
-- If you’re still working on your squat form, you can perform front squats without the press.

----

-### 3. Knees-to-Elbows

-#### Technique Steps:
-- Hang from a pull-up bar with an overhand grip, arms fully extended.
-- Engage your core and pull your knees up towards your elbows, aiming to touch them.
-- Lower your legs back down with control.

-#### Form Tips:
-- Keep your shoulders engaged and avoid swinging.
-- Focus on using your core rather than your hip flexors to lift your knees.

-#### Scaling/Modifications:
-- If you can’t reach your elbows yet, try bringing your knees to your chest instead (knee raises).
-- You can also perform hanging leg raises or even lying down knee tucks if hanging is too difficult.

----

-### 4. Box Step-Ups (24"/20")

-#### Technique Steps:
-- Stand in front of the box with your feet hip-width apart.
-- Step up onto the box with one foot, driving through your heel.
-- Stand tall at the top, then step back down with control.

-#### Form Tips:
-- Keep your chest up and engage your core as you step up.
-- Alternate legs for each rep or complete all reps on one leg before switching.

-#### Scaling/Modifications:
-- Use a lower box if the height is too challenging.
-- If you’re looking for a less intense option, you can perform step-ups without weights.

----

-## Loading and Rep-Modification Options

-### Weight Options:
-- **Sweat:** 30/20 kg; Knee to Hips for HSPU
-- **Train:** 37.5/27.5 kg; Knee to Chest for HSPU
-- **Compete:** 45/35 kg

-### Strategy Advice:
-- **Sweat:** Focus on form and technique, and break the movements into manageable sets.
-Don’t rush; it’s about building endurance.
-- **Train:** Aim for a steady pace, and communicate with your partner to break up the work effectively.
-- **Compete:** Push your limits, but be smart about your breaks.
-Keep transitions quick and maintain a consistent rhythm throughout.

----

-### Summary
+    - If you’re new to the movement, practice with a PVC pipe.

+#### 6 Box Jumps (30/24)

+- **Technique Steps:**
+    1. Stand in front of the box with your feet shoulder-width apart.
+    2. Bend your knees and swing your arms back, then explode upward, landing softly on the box.
+    3. Stand tall on the box before stepping back down.

+- **Form Tips:**
+    - Use your arms to generate momentum.
+    - Land softly with your knees slightly bent.

+- **Scaling/Modifications:**
+    - Step up instead of jumping if you’re not comfortable with the jump.
+    - Use a lower box if needed.

+#### Max Bike ME (Max Effort)

+- **Technique Steps:**
+    1. Hop on the bike and set your feet in the pedals.
+    2. Push hard for the entire minute, focusing on maintaining a steady pace.

+- **Form Tips:**
+    - Keep your back straight and core engaged.
+    - Use your legs to drive the pedals, maintaining a consistent cadence.

+- **Scaling/Modifications:**
+    - If you don’t have access to a bike, you can substitute with a run or row for the same duration.

+## Loading Options

+- **Sweat:**
+    - Push Press: 20/10 kg
+    - Box Jumps: Use a lower height if needed.

+- **Train:**
+    - Push Press: 30/20 kg
+    - Box Jumps: Standard height.

+- **Compete:**
+    - Push Press: 40/30 kg
+    - Box Jumps: Standard height.

+### Strategy Advice

+- During the push press, focus on unbroken sets; if you feel fatigued, break it up early to maintain form.
+- For box jumps, aim for a steady rhythm; don’t rush, and focus on landing softly.
+- On the bike, push hard but be mindful of your energy; you want to leave some in the tank for the next round!

 Alright, team!
-Remember to support each other throughout this workout.
-Stay focused on your form, and don’t hesitate to scale movements as needed.
-Let’s have fun, work hard, and crush this WOD together!
-Let’s get after it! 💪
+Let’s get after it today!
+Remember to listen to your body, focus on your form, and most importantly, have fun!
+Let’s crush this WOD together! 💪

 ---
-*Generated on 2025-10-20T06:09:04.284Z using AI assistance*
+*Generated on 2025-10-22T06:08:38.805Z using AI assistance*